 Now, wash the broccoli well and pat dry.
 Remove each floret and place the florets in a food processor and shred the broccoli finely.
 You can grate it too in case you dont have a processor.
 Set aside.

-Heat a pan with 1 tbsp of oil and pop the cumin seeds.
+Heat a pan with 1 tablespoon of oil and pop the cumin seeds.

 Add the green chili next and saute for 30 secs.